99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - logs encrypted by default, you can use your own KMS
   - "CloudWatch Logs Insight" used to query the logs
   - "CloudWatch metric filter" filter expressions (ex. count "ERROR" in logs) to trigger alarms
+  - "CloudWatch Logs agent" collect local logs from the instances and upload them to CloudWatch
 - Alarms:
   used to trigger notifications. status OK ISUFFICIENT_DATA ALARM it can do 3 things